privacy-scaling-explorations/zk-kit/README.md

 #### How can I test and publish my library?

 ZK-kit provides two commands: `yarn test` and `yarn publish:fp`.
 Both must be run from the root folder. `yarn test` will test all packages in the monorepo, including yours using the files inside your `packages/my-package/tests` folder. `yarn publish:fp` can only be run by those who own the NPM token of the ZK-kit organization.
 They will then have to publish the package.

-This task will be automated in the future.
+> This task will be automated in the future.

+#### How can I create benchmarks for my library?

+You can see an example in the `@zk-kit/incremental-merke-tree` package.
+It has a `yarn benchmark` NPM script that uses [Benny](https://github.com/caderek/benny).
+You can find the benchmark script in the `benchmarks` folder.
+When you run the command it creates a `benchmark` folder with the HTML results, which you can open in a browser.